ibm-cloud-docs/Cloudant/offerings/gdpr.md

 For sensitive data, that you determine must remain invisible to {{site.data.keyword.cloudant_short_notm}}, you must encrypt or otherwise protect (pseudonymize) your data before you send it to us.
-Do not use PI as a document `_id` in your URLs, for example, `https://$ACCOUNT.cloudant.com/$DATABASE/$DOCUMENT_ID`, since PI are always visible and written to the access logs.
+Do not use PI as a document `_id` in your URLs, for example, `https://$ACCOUNT.cloudant.com/$DATABASE/$DOCUMENT_ID`, since PI is always visible and written to the access logs.

 ## Data locations
 {: #data-locations}